 Manage your real-time protection

 Want to stop running real-time protection for a short while?
-You can use the Real-time protection setting to turn it off temporarily; however, real-time protection will turn on automatically after a short while to resume protecting your device.
+You can use the Real-time protection setting to turn it off temporarily; however, real-time protection will turn back on automatically after a short while to resume protecting your device.
 While real-time protection is off, files you open or download won’t be scanned for threats.

 Note: If the device you’re using is part of an organization, your system administrator may prevent you from turning off real-time protection.

 Provide your device with access to the latest threat definitions and threat behavior detection in the cloud.
 This setting allows Microsoft Defender to get constantly updated improvements from Microsoft while you're connected to the internet.
 This will result in more accurately identifying, stopping, and fixing, threats.